HEADS-project/training/1.ThingML_Basics/README.md

 The Hello World example writes to the Arduino serial interface.
 You should open the serial console in the Arduino IDE in order to see the messages.

 Note: The "print" statement in ThingML normally prints messages to the standard output for the program.
 In the case of an Arduino board, there are no standard output so by default the code generator will not generate any code for the print statement.
-The annotation *@arduino_stdout "Serial"* on the Configuration tells the Arduino compiler to use the Serial device as the output for prints and errors.
+The annotation `@arduino_stdout "Serial"` on the Configuration tells the Arduino compiler to use the Serial device as the output for prints and errors.

 #### Compiling to Javascript, Building and running with NodeJS

 The Javascript compiler produces code which is meant to run with NodeJS.
 In order to run the generated code you need to install NodeJS.
-On Ubuntu Linux NodeJS can be installed by running *apt-get install nodejs*.
-On Windows it can be downloaded from [the NodeJS web page](http://nodejs.org/).
+On Ubuntu Linux NodeJS can be installed by running `apt-get install nodejs`.
+On Windows it can be downloaded from [the NodeJS web page](http://nodejs.org/) and will seamlessly.

 To run the generated code, go to the generated directory and run: